 Here’s the method in the “ritual” of snorting a “line” of cocaine.
 There are 3 “tools” used in the act of snorting cocaine.
 Finding any 1 of these is a sure-fire “telltale sign” cocaine is being snorted.

 Cocaine is usually kept in a vile or tightly folded up waxed paper.
-Snorting cocaine is always done on a hard, usually reflective surface, most often as a mirror.
-It is “chopped” with the razor blade, “cut” into “lines” and then snorted with short tube.
+Snorting cocaine is always done on a hard, usually reflective surface, most often small a mirror.
+It is “chopped” with the razor blade, “cut” into “lines” and then snorted with a short tube.
 The tube could be metal as well.
-It often burns as the cocaine and whatever else it was “diluted with hits the membrane in the upper nasal passages.
+Cocaine often burns the nasal passages as the cocaine (and whatever else it was “diluted” with) hits the nasal membrane.

 No matter how the drug is taken, it is dangerous.
 Some of the most common serious problems include heart attack and stroke.
 There is a risk for HIV/AIDS and hepatitis, from sharing needles or having unsafe sex.
 It is more dangerous when combined with other drugs or alcohol.

 It is easy to lose control over the amount being used and become addicted.
-Then, even if you get treatment, it can be hard to stay off the drug.
-People who stopped using can still feel strong cravings for the drug, years later.
+Then, even if you get treatment, it can be hard to stay off it.
+People who stopped using can still feel strong cravings for the drug years later.

-It can also be made into small white rocks, called crack.
-“Crack” is smoked in a small glass pipe, and gets its name from the “crackling” noise it makes when ignited.
+It can also be made into small white rocks, called “crack”.
+Crack is smoked in a small glass pipe, and gets its name from the crackling noise it makes when it’s ignited.

 It might be helpful in detecting if someone is using cocaine to know its street names:

 - nose candy